 A second bathroom is essential if you have a big household.
 You don’t have to rush in using the bathroom for fear that somebody may need it soon or wait for your turn to use the toilet.
 Having an extra bathroom can bring peace back at home.

 If you decide to sell your home in the future, the additional bathroom can attract more potential buyers and raise the value of your property.
+In case of mold in the bathroom, you must get it cleared and should also do Indoor mold air quality testing.

 Building a basement bathroom can be a lot of work, but you can reduce the hassle by choosing a toilet that uses an upflush system.
 This toilet unit is made for hard-to-reach areas, like basements and outdoor bathrooms.